jiasong18/Ant-Media-Server-Wiki/Coturn-Cluster.md

 In this section, we will install and configure Coturn on Coturn1 and Coturn2 server.

 #Update the repository and install CoTurn with the following command

 `apt-get update && apt-get install coturn -y`

-#Enable TURN server as follows.
+Enable the TURN server as follows.

 `sed -i 's/#TURNSERVER_ENABLED.*/TURNSERVER_ENABLED=1/g' /etc/default/coturn`

-#Next, add CoTurn to start at boot time
+Next, add CoTurn to start at boot time

 `systemctl enable coturn`

-#backup original conf file.
+Backup original conf file.

 `mv /etc/turnserver.conf{,_bck}`

-Create the following file with editor
+Create the following file with the editor

 `vim /etc/turnserver.conf`